Deion Sanders: High school

-While continuing to work as an NFL analyst, Sanders became the head coach for the Prime Prep Academy which he co-founded.
+While continuing to work as an NFL analyst, Sanders became the head coach for the Prime Prep Academy, which he co-founded.
+The executive director of the school twice tried to fire Sanders, in one instance after witnesses said Sanders grabbed a school official by the collar, causing the official to fall to the floor.
 He stayed as the head coach for 2012 and 2013.
+The school was shut down in 2015 amid a spate of problems.

-In 2015, he was hired as the head coach for Triple A Academy where he was the coach for two seasons.
-In 2017, he became the offensive coordinator for Trinity Christian High School giving him the opportunity to coach his sons Shilo and Shedeur.
+In 2015, he was hired as the head coach for Triple A Academy, where he was the coach for two seasons.

+In 2017, he became the offensive coordinator for Trinity Christian High School giving him the opportunity to coach his sons Shilo and Shedeur Sanders, along with his eldest son Deion Jr.